Chart Color Schemes

 Leichhardt - One Mile hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Leichhardt - One Mile has a median age of 32 years, which is lower than both the Greater Brisbane average of 36 years and the Australian median of 38 years.
-Compared to Greater Brisbane, Leichhardt - One Mile has a higher proportion of residents aged 5-14 years (14.9%) but fewer residents aged 35-44 years (12.1%).
-Between 2021 and present, the population aged 65-74 years has increased from 7.3% to 8.7%, while the proportion of those aged 5-14 years has decreased from 16.2% to 14.9%.
-By 2041, demographic modeling projects significant changes in Leichhardt - One Mile's age profile.
-The 65-74 age group is projected to grow by 411 people (54%), from 767 to 1,179, and the combined 65+ age groups will account for 52% of total population growth.
-Conversely, population declines are projected for those aged 0-4 years and 25-34 years.
+Leichhardt - One Mile has a median age of 32 years, which is lower than the Greater Brisbane average of 36 years and significantly below the Australian median of 38 years.
+Compared to Greater Brisbane, Leichhardt - One Mile has a higher proportion of residents aged 5-14 (14.9%) but fewer residents aged 35-44 (12.1%).
+Between 2021 and present, the population aged 65-74 has increased from 7.3% to 8.7%.
+Conversely, the proportion of residents aged 5-14 has decreased from 16.2% to 14.9%.
+By 2041, demographic projections indicate that Leichhardt - One Mile's age profile will significantly change.
+The population aged 65-74 is projected to grow by 411 people (54%), from 767 to 1,179.
+Notably, the combined population aged 65 and above is expected to account for 52% of total population growth, reflecting the area's aging demographic trend.
+Conversely, population declines are projected for residents aged 0-4 and 25-34.